mavargascastillo/mavargascastillo.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 ¡Hola!
-My name is Miguel Ángel Vargas and I am a sophomore studying Mathematics and Finance at Fordham University.
+My name is Miguel Ángel Vargas and I am a third year uni student majoring in Mathematics and Finance at Fordham University.
 I am based in New York but I was born and raised in Madrid, Spain.
-My interests lie in how mathematics can be applied to the financial services, more particulary to quantitative trading methods.
-In this website you can find some of the projects I have worked on or I am currently working on.
+I like mathematics and trading.
+Lately I have gotten into the DeFi/Crypto space.

 I also like football, chess, and books.

+*currently studying abroad in Singapore (Fall 2025).